nathanbabcock/hypetrigger-rust/README.md

 ### Limitations

-The TS version is not a fully featured port of the Rust library; it is more of a parallel toolkit with a subset of the full functionality.
+The TS version is not a fully featured port of the Rust library; rather it is more of a parallel toolkit with a subset of the full functionality.

-There are no [Tensorflow.js](https://github.com/tensorflow/tfjs) bindings yet, and frames are pulled directly from media sources, eliminating the use of FFMPEG completely.
+There are no [Tensorflow.js](https://github.com/tensorflow/tfjs) bindings yet, and frames are pulled directly from media sources, eliminating the useage of FFMPEG completely.

 For more information, see this page in the docs: [Using with other languages](/docs/src/other-languages).